 Step Two: Figure out your expenses

 Expenses are the opposite of income.
-An expense is anything you spend Your Money on.
-Groceries, bus tickets, your cell phone bill and rent for an apartment are all examples of expenses.
+An expense is anything you spend your money on, and can be either fixed or variable:

 Step Three: Evaluate your budget